Risk from Radioactive Materials

 As a final thought on the notion of accurately evaluating risk, ask yourself how many people do you know who died as the result of over exposure to radiation?
 Then ask yourself how many people do you know who have died in an automobile accident or from lung cancer?
 If several hundred people read this page, the odds are that few or none of them will know anyone who died from radiation related incidents but most will know several who died either from lung cancer or from an automobile accident.
 If all the people who are against all uses of radioactive materials would spend the same amount of energy working against drunk driving or smoking, they would no doubt save a thousand times as many lives.

-Note: Dr. Robert Holloway was a radiochemist who worked for more than 15 years for the Environmental Protection Agency in the monitoring program in the vicinity of the Nevada Test Site.
-Dr. Holloway founded Nevada Technical Associates, Inc. in 1994.
-He passed away March, 2010.
+Note: Dr. Robert Holloway is a radiochemist with 25 years experience in measuring radioactive elements in the environment.
+He is President of Nevada Technical Associates, Inc., a company that conducts training courses in radiation safety.
+He worked for more than 15 years for the Environmental Protection Agency in the monitoring program in the vicinity of the Nevada Test Site.
+His email address is nta@ntanet.net